openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 * Conventional Fuel Vehicle
 * Plugin-Hybrid Electrical Vehicle
 * Battery Electric Vehicle with Range Extender
-* Batterie Electric Vehicle
+* Battery Electric Vehicle

-In addition Properties are attached to the Vehcile Thing to obeserve the Suppoerted & Activated Services.
+In addition Properties are attached to the Vehicle Thing to observe the Supported & Activated Services.
 Different Channel Groups are available so you are able to cross-check which group is supported by your Car.

 ## Supported Things

 ### Bridge

-The Bridge establishes the Connection between BMW ConnectedDrive Portal and opanHAB.
+The Bridge establishes the Connection between BMW ConnectedDrive Portal and openHAB.

 | Name                       | Bridge Type ID | Description                                                |
 |----------------------------|----------------|------------------------------------------------------------|